 September 21, 2022

-As an online business owner, you know you need to stay front of mind for your audience in order to keep making sales.
-The missing piece that allows you to do that?
 Content.
 And not just any content — strategic content.
 Because content for content’s sake might build that know, like, and trust factor, but it won’t necessarily convert to sales.

-In this post, I’m walking you through a simple 5-step system to take your content from idea to eyeballs without the chaos of trying to piece it together on the fly!
+In this post, I’m walking you through a simple 6-step system to take your content from idea to eyeballs without the chaos of trying to piece it together on the fly!
 Let’s dive in.

 Psst: If you prefer to listen in, you can do that here…